 Trying to figure out your relationship status with someone isn’t always easy, especially in the age of digital dating when every text and social media post can be painfully analyzed.
-Between the awkward mixed signals and shy conversations that plague many budding romances, sometimes it's just not obvious when to bring up the topic.
-The trajectory of every relationship you have is different, and it’s not uncommon to find yourself thinking about—or agonizing over—where you and your partner fall on the relationship spectrum and where your current connection is possibly heading.
+Between the awkward mixed signals and shy conversations that plague many budding romances, it can be difficult to know when to bring up the topic of your relationship status.
+The trajectory of every partnership you have is different, and it’s not uncommon to find yourself thinking about—or agonizing over—where you and your partner fall on the relationship spectrum and where your current connection is possibly heading.

 "New relationships involve lots of questions, and many people struggle with this topic," says psychologist Ari Tuckman.
 "Dating apps make it really easy to be talking to and going out with multiple people at a time, so this question has become increasingly relevant over the last decade."